Chart Color Schemes

 Roma features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.8% of all households, including 27.7% couples with children, 24.8% couples without children, and 11.1% single parent families.
-Non-family households make up the remaining 35.2%, with lone person households at 31.7% and group households comprising 3.7% of the total.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 35.2%, with lone person households at 31.7% and group households comprising 3.7%.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households